 With the contact tag :ebook_name: we can define what kind of content attracted the subscriber in the first place.

-At this point in the marketing funnel automation, Daniel is a sales qualified lead and he is more likely to convert into a customer.
+Daniel is a sales-qualified lead at this point in the marketing funnel automation, and he is more likely to convert into a customer.

 This email sales funnel could be more sophisticated with behavioral email workflows.

 Daniel is our imaginary friend now; let’s put him into a more sophisticated email funnel template.